 While in this program, beginning students complete the basic sequence of courses common to engineering majors.
 These courses include calculus I and II, chemistry and physics for science and engineering majors, English composition, and public speaking.
-Freshman Engineering courses include ENGR 19500 Introduction to the Engineering Profession, ENGR 19600 Introduction to Engineering, ENGR 19700 Introduction to Programming Concepts, and ENGR 29700 Computer Tools for Engineering.
+Freshman Engineering courses include ENGR 19500 Introduction to the Engineering Profession, ENGR 19600 Introduction to Engineering, ENGR 19700 Introduction to Programming Concepts (for all majors except electrical engineering and computer engineering), and ENGR 29700 Computer Tools for Engineering.
 The Freshman Engineering Program provides students with an opportunity to explore the various engineering disciplines before making a commitment to a specific curriculum.